joelouthan/theologic.us/content/posts/study-romans/2021-02-02-study-romans.md

 All the promises of God are yes and amen - 2 Cor 1:20

-All of the promises in the Old Testament, starting from Genesis 3:15
+All of the promises in the Old Testament, starting from Genesis 3:15, through the law and the prophets, through songs and wisdom, all culminating that God would save his people.
+In other words, we will be his people and he will forever be our God.

-Sent his Son to save - Matt 1:21
+Sent his Son to save his people - Matt 1:21

 Did so by the power of the Holy Spirit - Luke 3 unto Luke 4; John 3:34 For whom God has sent utters the words of God, for he gives the Spirit without measure.

 ## The Gospel

+Here is the gospel proclamation:

 John 3:16 For God so loved the world that he gave his only begotten Son, that whosoever shall believe in Him shall not perish but have everlasting life.